mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

 module.
 If you are using `Lwt` in another context, use `Lwt_unix.sleep` and `Lwt_io.write`.

 You will need to have Mirage [installed](/install) and the script `mir-unix-socket` available in your search path.
-Create a file `foo.ml` with the following content:
+Create a file `foo.ml` with the following content and edit it:

 {{
   open Lwt